-- 1.1 Turley submits this representation on behalf of Clanmil Housing Association, and welcomes the opportunity to return comments on the Belfast Draft Plan Strategy. - 1.2 Clanmil Housing group is an ambitious Housing Association whose vision is that everyone should have a great home.
-In its 40 year history, the Association has invested in multi million pound projects which have facilitated the delivery of new homes across the Belfast City Council area supporting local communities and boosting the economy. - 1.3 Our response has been structured to reflect the template provided by Council. - 1.4 In line with Council's procedures, each representation is set out on a separate page within each of the Chapter headings with the policy clearly identified. - 1.5 The structure of the submission is as follows: - Chapter 2: Provides an assessment of how the draft Plan Strategy addresses the legislative compliance tests; - Chapter 3: Details our representations to Shaping a Liveable Place (Questions 12 & 15 -17); - Chapter 4: Details our representations to Building a Smart Connected and Resilient Place (Questions 12 & 15 - 17); and - Chapter 5: Details our representations to Promoting a Green and Active Place (Questions 12 & 15 17). - 1.6 Appendix 1 sets out our response to the preliminary questions posed in Council's questionnaire regarding Data Protection, information on the planning agent who has prepared this suite of representations and the organisation represented.
-We have also outlined our preferred procedure for hearing our representations.
+- 1.1 Turley submits this representation on behalf of Lagan Homes, and welcomes the opportunity to return comments on the Belfast Draft Plan Strategy. - 1.2 Our response has been structured to reflect the template provided by Council. - 1.3 In line with Council's procedures, each representation is set out on a separate page within each of the Chapter headings with the policy clearly identified. - 1.4 The structure of the submission is as follows: - Chapter 2: Provides an assessment of how the draft Plan Strategy addresses the legislative compliance tests; - Chapter 3: Details our representations to Shaping a Liveable Place (Questions 12 & 15 -17); - Chapter 4: Details our representations to Building a Smart Connected and Resilient Place (Questions 12 & 15 17); and - Chapter 5: Details our representations to Promoting a Green and Active Place (Questions 12 & 15 17). - 1.5 Appendix 1 sets out our response to the preliminary questions posed in Council's questionnaire regarding Data Protection, information on the planning agent who has prepared this suite of representations and the organisation represented.
+We have also outlined our preferred procedure for hearing our representations